College Before College (CBC) FAQ’s

-A: Bring your list of course choices to the registration event and register, with the assistance of the college’s staff and the input of the ISSP Coordinators.
+A: Bring your list of course choices to the registration event and register, with the input of the ISSP Coordinators and the assistance of the college’s staff.
 Your ability to register for any specific course or section (time) of class is directly dependent on seat availability following the registration of all tuition- paying students.
 At Yale, instructor permission and ISSP Coordinator approval are both mandatory.

 Q: I paid to take a college course.
 Can that credit go on my NHPS transcript?

 A: No. Courses that are paid for are not taken through ISSP/CBC/DE and therefore cannot be included on your high school transcript.
 The good news is you can send an official transcript from that school directly to your eventual college and request transfer/placement credit.

 Q: I want to go into nursing, pre-med, pre-law, etc. Can I take that kind of class?